 - Initial Vector Performance

-- Using the Cognitive Clinical Success Machine, community case managers were able to better identify and intervene on high-risk patients.
+- Using the Jvion Machine, community case managers were able to better identify and intervene on high-risk patients.
 This resulted in an 18% drop in readmissions.

 - Expanded System Adoption

-- A campaign was launched by Baptist Health leadership to broaden the adoption of the all-cause readmission vector and identify additional areas for cognitive machine adoption.
+- A campaign was launched by Baptist Health leadership to broaden the adoption of the all-cause readmission vector and identify additional areas for prescriptive analytics for preventable harm application.

 - New Vector Selection

 - Based on leadership input, Baptist Health activated the CHF readmission vector to help optimize length of stay and MSPB/MSSP objectives.
-The decision was made at this time to fully integrate Jvion’s Cognitive Machine outputs directly into the system’s Cerner EHR including all risk factors and interventions.
+The decision was made at this time to fully integrate the Jvion Machine's outputs directly into the system’s Cerner EHR including all risk factors and interventions.

 With interventions fully integrated into the clinical workflow, Baptist Health has achieved remarkable results.
-In those facilities with the highest levels of adoption and application of the machine’s recommended actions, readmission rates for target events have dropped as low as 0%.
+In those facilities with the highest levels of adoption and application of the Jvion Machine’s recommended actions, readmission rates for target events have dropped to close to 0%.
 This drop has translated into a decrease in LOS from 5.4 to 4.8.

 Across the system, the provider has exceeded their overall goal for all readmissions by 107%.
 And for CHF, the system has realized up to a 70% decrease in readmissions within the first two months of cognitive machine adoption.